Back to Blog

 Benchmark Against Market Rates

-• U.S.: $48 to $132/hour depending on industry and experience (ZipRecruiter).
+• U.S.: Can be anywhere from $48 to $132/hour depending on your field and experience, according to ZipRecruiter.

 Consider Value-Based Pricing